RE-SAC: Disentangling aleatoric and epistemic risks in bus fleet control: A stable and robust ensemble DRL approach: Methodology

 By subtracting the variance, the agent is discouraged from selecting actions that lead to states where the ensemble's predictions are inconsistent, effectively constraining the policy to remain within the "trusted" regions of the state space.

+\textbf{Notation: $\Gamma_{epi}(\cdot,\cdot)$ at $(s,a)$ vs.\ $(s',a')$.} The same function $\Gamma_{epi}$ defined in Eq.~\eqref{eq:gamma_epi} is evaluated at whichever state-action pair is being valued.
+The conceptual operator $\mathcal{T}^{REV}(s,a)$ in Eq.~(6) writes the penalty as $\Gamma_{epi}(s,a)$ because we are characterising the value at the input $(s,a)$ in the abstract robust-MDP framework.
+In the actual Bellman-target implementation (Eq.~\eqref{eq:target_y}), the bootstrap value is evaluated at the \emph{next} state-action $(s',a')$, and the corresponding pessimism penalty is therefore $\Gamma_{epi}(s',a')$ as in Eq.~\eqref{eq:target_y}.
+The two appearances are the same function; only the evaluation point changes.

 \textbf{Synergy between disentangled uncertainties:} The synergy between the $Q$-ensemble and IPM regularization is the key to preventing $Q$-value poisoning.
 As shown in our experiments, using the ensemble alone often fails in high-variance transit environments because it treats aleatoric noise as epistemic gaps, leading to excessive pessimism in well-explored but noisy states.
 Conversely, using only weight regularization fails to detect OOD regions.
 By disentangling these two, the ensemble captures the data-density-based risk, while the IPM regularization handles the local-perturbation-based risk.
 This combined defense ensures that the $Q$-value remains stable and accurately reflects the worst-case scenario without falling into the underestimation trap identified by~\cite{Ji2024SeizingSerendipity}.
-A formal condition on the penalty coefficients ($\lambda_{ale}$, $\lambda_{epi}$) guaranteeing that the fixed point $Q^*_{robust}$ remains strictly positive---and thus the policy avoids degeneration---is given in Appendix~\ref{app:nondegen}.
+A formal condition on the penalty coefficients ($\lambda_{ale}$, $\lambda_{epi}$) guaranteeing \emph{policy non-degeneration}---that the robust fixed point $Q^*_{robust}$ remains bounded away from collapse so the induced softmax policy retains gradient signal, even in domains such as bus control where rewards are uniformly negative---is given in Appendix~\ref{app:nondegen}.
+We deliberately avoid claiming $Q^*_{robust}>0$, which would be inconsistent with reward-negative domains.